omegaGoTeam/omegaGo/OmegaGo/src/Core/OmegaGo.Client.Core/Online/Igs/IGS Protocol Specification.md

 ```
 The line starting with the code `20` gives the final score.
 The board given on the preceding lines shows encoded territory.

+## Multiple games vs. single game

-If you are only in a single game, you don't need to type the game number after each command.
+If you are only in a single game, you don't need to type the game number as an argument to each command.

 ## List of reply codes